semrush/intergalactic/website/docs/components/side-panel/side-panel.md

 ## Edge cases

-SidePanel should have a header in all states.
+`SidePanel.Header` should be visible even in loading, empty and error states.

 ### Initial load

-At the initial load of the SidePanel content, show the content structure with [Skeleton](/components/skeleton/skeleton).
+At the initial load of the content, show the content structure with [Skeleton](/components/skeleton/skeleton).

 ![](static/side-panel-skeleton.png)

 ### Reloading

-When loading and reloading SidePanel content, show [Spin](/components/spin/spin) with XL size in the center.
+While loading or reloading content, show a [SpinContainer](/components/spin-container/spin-container) of XXL size.

 ![](static/spin.png)

 ### Error

-If an error occurs during data loading, show the corresponding message and the "Try again" button to reload the SidePanel content.
+If an error occurs during data loading, show a suitable message and a button to reload the content.
+Refer to [WidgetEmpty](../widget-empty/widget-empty.md#something-went-wrong) for more details.

 ![](static/error.png)